Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Issues

-In recent years, the launch activities have been increasing for LEO, Medium Earth Orbit (MEO), GEO satellites.
-The different orbital regions are unevenly populated.
+In recent years, the launch activities have been increasing for LEO, MEO, and GEO satellites.
+The different orbit regions are unevenly populated.
 It is seen from Fig.~\ref{Debrispic} that the LEO orbits between 800 and 1400 km constitute the most crowded space fuelled by the miniaturization of satellites and the deployment of mega-constellations.
+Crowded space in LEOs increases the risk of collisions, threatening the regular operation of satellites or spacecraft.
+Even worse, LEO satellites or spacecraft move around the planet at about 7 km/s, and their relative speed may be 10 km/s or higher.
+At this speed, even a tiny piece of debris presents a serious hazard for satellites or spacecraft.
+Hence, it is clear that LEO has to be treated with a special interest.
+Collisions occur not only between spacecraft but also between spacecraft and space debris.
+Table \uppercase\expandafter{\romannumeral5} summarizes the publicly reported collision avoidance and collision accidents in LEOs in the past 20 years.

-However, frequent launch activities in LEOs greatly increases the risk of collisions, which inevitably generate further debris.
+\textbf{Collisions with Spacecraft:} Given so many spacecraft belonging to different agencies entering LEOs, it is difficult to manage them collaboratively.
+Even worse, the orbits are constantly changing under the action of non-sphericity of the earth, ocean tides, and atmospheric damping, which results in the spacecraft deviating from their pre-set orbits.
 As a matter of fact, in 2009, the Iridium 33 satellite collided with the scrapped Russian Cosmos over Siberia, producing at least thousands of debris \cite{collision}.
-These space debris was fixed only a few months later, distributed between 500 km and 1300 km.
-As a remedy, the collision avoidance control has to be carried out for reducing the risk of collisions with LEO satellites.
+This space debris was fixed only a few months later, distributed between 500 km and 1300 km.
+As a remedy, collision avoidance control has to be carried out to reduce the risk of collisions with LEO satellites.
 On Sep.
-2, 2019, European Space Agency (ESA) made an emergency steering of the Aeolus satellite, successfully avoiding a space `car accident' with Starlink-44 \cite{Aeolusstarlink}.
-As reported by United Nation Office for Outer Space Affairs, the China Space Station has successfully conducted two evasive manoeuvres to avoid potential collisions with the Starlink-1095 satellite on Jul.
-1, 2021 and the Starlink-2305 satellite on Oct.
+2, 2019, the European Space Agency (ESA) made an emergency steering of the Aeolus satellite, successfully avoiding a space `car accident' with Starlink-44 \cite{Aeolusstarlink}.
+As reported by United Nation Office for Outer Space Affairs, the China Space Station has successfully conducted two evasive maneuvers to avoid potential collisions with the Starlink-1095 satellite on Jul.
+1, 2021, and the Starlink-2305 satellite on Oct.
 21, 2021, respectively \cite{ChinaSpace}.